-- October 14: A one-page write-up on the proposed work.
+- October 14, 12:00 noon: A one-page write-up on the proposed work.
 You should talk to the instructor BEFORE you decide on a project.
 You will be graded on content and proper use of English.
-(20 points) - November 11: A report on initial activity of the project, including project plans, bibliographical references, code listing, designs, etc. You will be graded on content and proper use of English.
-You also will be graded on content and progress made (40 points)

-- December 11, 12:00 noon: A final report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
+(20 points) - November 11, 12:00 noon: A report on initial activity of the project, including project plans, bibliographical references, code listing, designs, etc. You will be graded on content and proper use of English.
+You also will be graded on content and progress made (40 points) - December 9, 12:00 noon: A final report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
 (40 points) - The activity of the project will be graded as follows:

-• Value to the professor of the work: 20 points
+O Value to the professor of the work: 20 points

-O Completeness of the activity - adherence to the plan: 60 points o Quality of the work: 20 points
+o Completeness of the activity - adherence to the plan: 60 points o Quality of the work: 20 points